The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: Conclusions

-In this paper we have used the brane-$\sigma$-model on $\frac{SL(2,\mathbb{R})}{SO(1,1)}$ to construct solutions dependent on two parameters, one of which is temporal and the other spatial.
-The original, one-parameter brane $\sigma$-model derived brane solutions of $M$-theory from the root system of $E_{11}$: the brane solutions in space-time had an alternative description as the null geodesic worldline of a particle on the symmetric space.
-In the extension presented here, solutions of $M*$-theory and $M'$-theory are derived from open string worldsheets on the symmetric space.
-The extension of the model admits solutions described in terms of two wavefunctions, one for left-moving waves and the other for right-moving waves.
-These solutions can be embedded into space-time to construct space-time solutions of $M^*$-theory and $M'$-theory.
-A necessary condition for these solutions is that the wavefunctions depend on both temporal and spatial coordinates in the transverse space, and hence the mapping of these solutions into the $M$-theory sector of $E_{11}$ (where the associated membrane solution has a Euclidean transverse space) was investigated.
-By following the action of a suitable Weyl reflection on the $M2^*$ brane we argued that the corresponding $M$-theory solution, instead of depending upon only the usual space-time coordinates $x^\mu$, depends on both $x^\mu$ and $y_{\mu\nu}$ coordinates which arise in the $l_1$ representation of $E_{11}$.
+By following the action of a suitable Weyl reflection on the $M2^*$ brane, we argued that the corresponding $M$-theory solution depends not only on the usual space-time coordinates $x^\mu$, but also on the $y_{\mu\nu}$ coordinates which arise in the $l_1$ representation of $E_{11}$.
 It is expected that the solutions presented here in terms of wavefunctions are admitted within $M$-theory once the extended coordinate system of $E_{11}$ is used, for among the $y_{\mu\nu}$ coordinates are ten which are timelike and can play the role of the extra temporal coordinates in $M^*$ and $M'$-theory.
-To test the conjecture that $M$-theory solutions dependent upon extra coordinates are dual to the $M^*$ and $M'$-theory solutions requires an extension of the supergravity action to include spacetime constructed out of eleven $x^\mu$ and fifty-five $y_{\mu\nu}$ coordinates.
-Such a theory would be sufficient to unify the $M$, $M^*$ and $M'$-theories into a single theory carrying the low-level symmetries of $\frac{E_{11}}{{\cal K}(E_{11})}$.
+To test the conjecture that $M$-theory solutions dependent upon extra coordinates are dual to the $M^*$ and $M'$-theory solutions requires an extension of the supergravity action to include space-time constructed out of eleven $x^\mu$ and fifty-five $y_{\mu\nu}$ coordinates.
+Such a theory would be sufficient to study sectors of $M$, $M^*$ and $M'$-theories in a single setting carrying the low-level symmetries of $\frac{E_{11}}{{\cal K}(E_{11})}$.
 The solutions presented in this paper offer a guide for constructing the enlarged theory.